• Skip to primary navigation

 The Oils I Use to Make My Tree Smell Amazing

-I use the cinnamon oil from this spice collection from Laguna Moon, and the orange oil from this set.
+I use the cinnamon, clove, bergamot, and orange oil from this spice collection from Laguna Moon.
 They’re so elegant and naturally derived, not synthetic.
-I also like to add some of the ginger oil, bergamot, and clove in the spice collection to give the ornaments a bit more of a zing.
+I also like to add some of the ginger oil from this collection to give the ornaments a bit more of a zing.

 I also add just a few drops (I mean like 1 drop to only 4 ornaments) of Eternal Essence “Cinnamon Orange Clove” oil.
 It doesn’t really smell like cinnamon or clove, but it does smell like a warm, sweet orange.
 Different than the Laguna Moon orange, which is brighter.